Wolfson Fabric Repair Grants

 In 2020 there will be two application rounds (from 2021 there will be three application rounds per year).

-For projects costing up to £100,000: applicants will apply through the Gateway Grant Programme and the first deadline will be 14 May 2020.
+For projects costing up to £100,000: applicants will apply through the Gateway Grant Programme and the first deadline will be 10 September May 2020, and second deadline will be 10 September.

-For projects costing over £100,000: applicants will apply through the Cornerstone Grant Programme and the first deadline will be 2 March 2020.
+For projects costing over £100,000: applicants will apply through the Cornerstone Grant Programme and the first deadline will be 2 March 2020, and second deadline will be 6 July.

-The first decisions for both will be made in July.
+The first decisions for both will be made in July, with the second decisions made in November.
 Applications will be considered for funding both from Wolfson and the National Churches Trust.

 Please see the Gateway and Cornerstone Grant programme pages for the guidance notes and specific details about eligibility, scoring criteria and conditions of a grant.